 Twenty-five students enrolled in the GEOG 429 Sustainability: An Ecological Perspective class taught by Professor Wayne Teel.
-This course examines present global environmental impacts and efforts made to change production and consumption patterns toward those that reduce impact or promote increased ecosystems health.
+This course examines present global environmental impacts and efforts made to change production and consumption patterns toward those that reduce impact or promote increased ecosystems A variety of other classes are health.
 The focus lies in understanding the basic resources of productivity including soils, agricultural systems, agroforestry, forestry, and aquatic environments and applying solutions on a personal and community level.